AdobeDocs/genstudio.en/help/user-guide/create/create-email.md

 # Create an email experience

-In GenStudio's [!DNL Create] mode, you have the ability to create marketing content that aligns perfectly with your brand's identity.
-By leveraging Adobe's generative AI, customizable brand references, and efficient prompt creation, you can quickly generate top-notch email experiences.
+In GenStudio's [!DNL Create] mode, you can generate branded email experiences efficiently using Adobe's generative AI and customizable brand references.

 Creating a new email experience in GenStudio is a seamless and comprehensive process that combines efficiency with powerful features.